apache/brooklyn-server/kubernetes-location/README.md

+---
+section: Kubernetes Location
+section_type: inline
+section_position: 2.1
+---

 # Kubernetes Location

-This project contains entities and other items for using Cloudsoft AMP in a Kubernetes ecosystem.
+Cloudsoft AMP can deploy applications to [Kubernetes](http://kubernetes.io/) (k8s) clusters both provisioned by Cloudsoft AMP and set up manually.

-Deploy to a Kubernetes cluster by modelling a `KubernetesPod` entity which is made up of multiple heterogeneous `DockerContainer` entities.
+AMP Deploys to a Kubernetes cluster by modelling a `KubernetesPod` entity which is made up of multiple heterogeneous `DockerContainer` entities.

 ## Plain-AMP blueprints

-Here's an example:
+Standard AMP blueprints can be deployed within a K8s cluster, here's a simple example:

 ```YAML
 location: